 #12 – You have a “special purpose” and it’s NOT doing a corporate job.

-If you know a bit of my journey, you will already know that I left my dream job in the corporate world and eventually became a full-time spiritual writer and coach.
+If you know a bit about my journey, you will already know that I left my dream job in the corporate world and eventually became a full-time spiritual writer and coach.
 Of course, at the time I believed that I had a “special purpose” and it couldn’t be pursued in the job I had.

 But the truth is, no job is beneath or above the other.
-These hierarchies, preferences and labels are all a part of the conditioning we are trying to leave behind.
+These hierarchies, preferences, and labels are all a part of the conditioning we are trying to leave behind.
 There were definitely people at my workplace that LOVED their job and felt it to be fulfilling for their skills.
 And I’m sure you would see the same.

 So now that you’re ready to change jobs not because one is ‘better’ than the other, but because it’s more in alignment with your skills, what should you focus on?
-Here’s a 10-step guide, which I lovingly call the purpose matrix tool to help you out.
+Here’s a free 10-step guide, which I lovingly call the purpose matrix tool to help you out.

 #13 – Spirituality is sacred, and therefore, shouldn’t be charged for.